 Know how the search engine ranking algorithm works is very necessary.
 If you want traffic on your website you have to make sure that, your webpage appears in the top position of the SERP (Search Engine Result Page).
 No matter what device you are using, it is statistically proven that most of the users tend to click on the top 5 results.
 So, if you are not top 5 don’t feel bad as long as you are on the first page.
 In case you are not on the first page you honestly have no hope or good traffic.

 Traffic is just the first benefit of SEO.
 If you can get to the top positions or the keywords related to your business the added benefits are way much more.
 Knowledge of how the search engine works will boost your website’s traffic and ranking.

 Human intervention is only done when designing the rules for the algorithms and this process is now being done by A.I.(Artificial Intelligence).
-A webmaster should make websites in a way where the crawling and indexing will be easy.
+A webmaster should make websites in a way where crawling and indexing will be easy.
 Then we must make sure the websites have all the right signals for the search engine algorithms to pick up for the user’s relevant query.
-If someone can get very little part of overall search engine traffic it’s more than enough to ensure a successful online business.
+If someone can get a very little part of overall search engine traffic it’s more than enough to ensure a successful online business.